xcart/xcart-docs/_pages/kb_en/payments/authorize_net/sim.md

       ![sim-add.png]({{site.baseurl}}/attachments/ref_6Ah9C8EW/sim-add.png)

       {% note info %}
-      If the Authorize.NET SIM module is not installed in your X-Cart store at the time of adding the method, there will be an **Install** button instead of **Add**:
+      If the Authorize.NET SIM addon is not installed in your X-Cart store at the time of adding the method, there will be an **Install** button instead of **Add**:

       ![sim-install.png]({{site.baseurl}}/attachments/ref_6Ah9C8EW/sim-install.png)

-      Use this button to install the module and add the method.
+      Use this button to install the addon and add the method.
       {% endnote %}

    3. Configure the Authorize.NET SIM payment on the payment settings page as follows: